patrickevans29/ipl_prediction_model/README.md

 We chose an xgboost model for the binary classification task.
 When trained the model predicted successfullly with an accuracy of 64%.

-The API can be located at https://iplpredictionmodel-wvacvcx6pq-ew.a.run.app/
+The API can be located at https://iplpredictionmodel-wvacvcx6pq-ew.a.run.app/ You can try to make a prediction using this website https://iplpredictionmodel.streamlit.app/